vcolome42/CPP-Assembly-Language-Interpreter/README.md

 ### STEP 1: Executing the program

 - Ensure the Instructions folder contains a .txt file with instructions written in the SAL.
 The program will only read .txt files from this folder.
 Three .txt files are present in the folder by default.
-The simple.txt file runs a basic set of instructions to add 10 and 20 together to get a result of 30.
-The input.txt file runs a slightly more advanced set of instructions to create a loop where the value 3 is added for a total of four times to get a result of 12.
+The simple.txt file contains a basic set of instructions to add 10 and 20 together to get a result of 30.
+The input.txt file contains a slightly more advanced set of instructions to create a loop where the value 3 is added for a total of four times to get a result of 12.
 The infinite.txt file is exactly the same as input.txt except that JZS 23 has been changed to JZS 21, resulting in an infinite loop.

   <img width="520" alt="image" src="https://github.com/user-attachments/assets/687645db-e80b-49b2-bb0b-4c8c072b303d" />